-- Transportation options while in the Denver area
+Transportation options while in the Denver area

-- RTD Regional Transportation District

-- Parking at 1800 Grant Street

-- For parking at 1800 Grant Street, email systemparking@cu.edu.
+- RTD Regional Transportation District - Parking at 1800 Grant Street: to inquire about parking at 1800 Grant Street, email systemparking@cu.edu.
 More information about parking while at 1800 Grant will be provided soon.